 Memories of you:

-I must have, at some point, sat in your lap or spoken to you or played with you but those memories refuse to surface from the pool they drowned in
+I must have, at some point, sat in your lap or spoken to you or played with you but those memories refuse to rise from the pool they once drowned in

-The last time I saw you alive you tried to make amends but I was in awe, too shy and too young to know what to say
+The last time we met was your last effort to make amends but I was in awe, too shy and too young to know what to say

 I think of you in the hospital, your chest bare and mine ripping to shreds.

-I sit by your grave and sift through not-enough memories, half-forgotten memories, wishful-imagined memories… They all end with my dream of you placing your hand on my head – your blessings are always with me.
+I sit by your grave and sift through not-enough memories, half-forgotten memories, wishful-imagined memories… and they all end at that dream: you place your hand on my head – a fatherly gesture to say ‘my blessings are always with you’.

-I know how important it was for you, a poor migrant worker, to see your children educated and I know how they disappointed you.
+I know how important it was for you, a poor migrant worker, to see your children educated and I know how disappointed you felt.
 I wish you could have seen your eldest granddaughter graduate- not once, not twice, but three times.
 If you had known your dream meant something to someone, maybe your heart would’ve hurt a little less and endured a little more.